Dartfish (company)

 Dartfish is a company based in Fribourg, Switzerland.
-The company develops online and offline video software to enable users to view, edit and analyze videos for individual and corporate use.
-The company was founded in 1999 at the Swiss Institute of Technology EPFL and has offices in Atlanta, Georgia, USA; Sophia Antipolis, France; Sydney, Australia; Tokyo, Japan; and Seoul, Korea.
+The company develops online and offline video software to enable users to view, edit and analyse videos for individual and corporate use.
+The company was founded in 1999 at the Swiss Institute of Technology EPFL and has offices in Atlanta, Georgia, USA; Sophia Antipolis, France; Sydney, Australia; Tokyo, Japan; and Seoul, South Korea.

 History

 Dartfish was founded in 1999 as InMotion Technologies, Ltd to commercially develop SimulCamTM and other digital imaging applications.
 SimulCamTM technology was followed by StroMotionTM, in January 2001.

 In January 2004, Dartfish entered a distribution agreement with South America in Chile.
 Five months later, Dartfish launched its third version (3.0) of the Dartfish software.
 In November 2004, Dartfish created a new subsidiary in France to distribute its software.
 In June 2005, Dartfish launched version 4.0 of the software.

 Technical Details

 Dartfish.TV is an integrated solution across multiple platforms (software, online, mobile) that allows users to capture videos, tag events real-time, and upload, organize and share the videos via Dartfish TV channel.
 Tagging enables users to bookmark specific events or series of events in their videos so that users including coaches, athletes and corporate managers can identify specific stats or important moments in the video and directly navigate or share the moments.

 Dartfish Software is used by athletic coaches to break down and analyze the movements as well as categorize videos to create an index of events (e.g. pass goal, player, etc.).
 The software uses digital video graphics to deliver instant visual feedback.

 Also, it is reported that it can improve processes and performance, trainings, risk management and HR functions.